James B. Grace: Awards and honors

 As of 2020, Grace has given over 200 invited lectures and workshops in 9 countries during his career.
-In 2000, he received the millennium Meritorious Research Award from the Society of Wetland Scientists and in 2003 received the National Science Excellence Award from the U.S. Geological Survey.
+In 2000, he received the Millennium Meritorious Research Award from the Society of Wetland Scientists, and in 2003 received the National Science Excellence Award from the U.S. Geological Survey.
 He was selected to be a Fellow of the Ecological Society of America and promoted to the USGS Senior Scientist ranks in 2014.
 He was selected as a Distinguished Ecologist by Colorado State University’s Graduate Program in Ecology in 2019.
-In 2021 he received the Presidential Rank Award, which is given out by the president of the United States and is the highest honor given to career senior scientists or other executives for the conduct of their duties.
-He has achieved the designation of ‘Highly-Cited Researcher’ by the Web of Science in recognition of his scientific impact of his work.
+In 2021, he received the Presidential Rank Award, which is given out by the president of the United States and is the highest honor given to career senior scientists or other executives for their duties.
+He has achieved the designation of ‘Highly-Cited Researcher’ by the Web of Science in recognition of the scientific impact of his work.
 He has published over 200 papers and reports, including 3 books, one on competitive interactions, one on community analysis, and one on structural equation modeling.
 His publications have received several awards and been featured in news articles numerous times.
 His 2016 paper in Nature was among the top science stories of the year, featured in 12 science news articles, 9 blog articles, and highlighted in Nature Magazine.